denbykov/upVibe-server/docs/business/file_management.md

 #### AC 5

-Create a tag object by combining all the tag data from the previous step and request tag file tagging via its file tagger plugin.
+Create a tag object by combining all the tag data from the previous step and tag file.
 Value mapping for the request:
 tag = [created_tag]
 file = [file.uuid]